nomic-ai/gpt4all/TRAINING_LOG.md

 Comparing our model LoRa to the [Alpaca LoRa](https://huggingface.co/tloen/alpaca-lora-7b), our model has lower perplexity.
 Qualitatively, training on 3 epochs performed the best on perplexity as well as qualitative examples.

-We tried training a full model using the parameters above, but found that during the second epoch the model overfit.
+We tried training a full model using the parameters above, but found that during the second epoch the model diverged and samples generated post training were worse than the first epoch.